Boeing CEO's Stock Payout to be Cut Due to Share Price Drop

-Boeing CEO David Calhoun received compensation valued at $33 million last year, nearly all of it in stock awards, but his stock payout for this year will be cut by nearly one-fourth because of the drop in Boeing ’s share price since the January.
+Then-Nielsen Company CEO David Calhoun received compensation valued at $33 million last year, nearly all of it in stock awards.
+However, his stock payout for this year will be cut by nearly one-fourth due to the drop in Boeing 's share price .

-The company said Friday that after the accident on the Alaska Airlines Boeing 737 Max, Calhoun declined a bonus for 2023 that was targeted at nearly $3 million.
+Calhoun declined a bonus for 2023 after the Alaska Airlines Boeing 737 Max accident.
+Boeing is currently facing investigations into the quality and safety of its manufacturing.

 United States Latest News, United States Headlines